NewGardenFarms/NewGardenFarms/README.md

 # New Garden Farms
-- 👋 Hi, We are @NewGardenFarms, A non-profit from **Newark, CA**.
+- 👋 Hi, We are @NewGardenFarms, a non-profit from **Newark, CA**.
-- 👀 We are in interested / testing in using ARM based computers to help mirco-farms (Farm @ home).
+- 👀 We are currently testing ARM based computers to help mirco-farms (Farms in backyards / small footprint farms).
-- 🌱 We are currently learning php, NodeJS.
-- 💞️ We looking to collaborate on php, nodeJS, RPi-W, RP3, RP4 development to help feed underserved communities.
+- 🌱 Our Mission: To help feed underserved communities by turning backyards into sustainable, restorive farms.
+- 💞️ We look to collaborate building open-source tools for low-cost IoT hardware to lower the barrier to entry to smart / remote tools.
-- 📫 How to reach us code@newgardenfarms.org
+- 📫 How to reach us: code@newgardenfarms.org

 ## Our Goals / Vison

-- To make an open source dashboard for small farm-ops.
+- To make an open source dashboard for small farm operations.
+- Use low-cost hardware to lower barrier to entry for non-technical farmers to have secure devices.
-- Secure & Open data for improving soil health, light conditons, and farming conditions.
+- Open-data for improving soil health, light conditons, and optimal farming conditions.
-- **A11Y** management tools to enable all people who want to grow food.
+- Make farming as accessibility friendly as possible to enable all people.
-- Share data to create Transparency & Enable commmunities in clean low footprint Food Production.
+- Share data to create Transparency & enable commmunities in clean, low-footprint Food Production.

 ### Donations